BEST-ML/Programs/README.md

 ### Input
 first filedialog

-1. 1st sheet should be the hierarchical data from SILVA (taxanomy server) and
+1. hierarchical data from SILVA (taxanomy server) in txt file (~_tax_assignments.txt)
-2. 2nd sheet should be the read abundance result from NGS analysis.
-Those two sheets are the raw data from each server.

 second filedialog

+2. read abundance result from taxonomy server in txt file

+Those two files are the raw files from the server.

+third filedialog

 3. namemap in txt